rust-lang/rfcs/text/0000-cargo-binary-dependencies.md

 Note that cargo cannot help you ensure these artifacts are available at runtime for an installed version of a binary; cargo can only supply these artifacts at build time.
 Runtime requirements for installed crates are out of scope for this change.

-If you need to depend on multiple variants of a crate, such as both the binary and library of a crate, you can supply an array of strings for `type`: `type = ["bin", "lib"]`.
+If you need to depend on multiple types of artifacts from a crate, such as both a binary and a cdylib from of a crate, you can supply an array of strings for `artifact`: `artifact = ["bin", "cdylib"]`.

+By default, a dependency with `artifact` specified will serve only as an artifact dependency, and will not serve as a normal Rust dependency, even if the dependency normally supplies a Rust library.
+If you need to depend on artifacts from a crate, and also express a normal Rust dependency on the same crate, you can add `lib = true` to the dependency; for instance: `cratename = { version = "1.2.3", lib = true, artifact = "bin" }`.
+(This applies to Rust `lib`, `rlib`, or `proc-macro` crates, all of which use the same `lib = true` option.)

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-There are four `type`s available:
+There are three valid values for `artifact` available:
-1. `"lib"`, the default
-2. `"bin"`, a crate building one or more binaries
+1. `"bin"`, a compiled binary, corresponding to a `[[bin]]` section in the dependency's manifest.
-3. `"cdylib"`, a C-compatible dynamic library
+2. `"cdylib"`, a C-compatible dynamic library, corresponding to a `[lib]` section with `crate-type = "cdylib"` in the dependency's manifest.
-4. `"staticlib"`, a C-compatible static library
+3. `"staticlib"`, a C-compatible static library, corresponding to a `[lib]` section with `crate-type = "staticlib"` in the dependency's manifest.

 `"lib"` corresponds to all crates that can be depended on currently, including `lib`, `rlib`, and `proc-macro` libraries.